Many or all companies we feature compensate us. Compensation and editorial

 Many states offer down-payment assistance programs for first-time homebuyers.
 The qualification requirements and specifics of each program vary by state.
 The U.S. Department of Housing and Urban Development has a complete list of programs by state.

-Some programs offer free grants, and others provide additional loans that can help fund your down payment.
-The interest rates are often much lower than you can find elsewhere.
+Some programs offer free grants and additional loans that can help fund your down payment.
 Research options in your state and check whether you qualify.
+Each program will have different requirements, but here are some examples:

 Save more